Heat kernel estimates for random walks with degenerate weights: Introduction

 In particular, for every $x \in V$ there exists $N(x) \equiv N(x,\om)$ such that

 \end{assumption} Our aim is to continue the program initiated in \cite{ADS13,ADS13a}.
-In \cite{ADS13} we showed a quenched invariance principle for the random walks $X$ and $Y$ on the integer lattice $\bbZ^d$ under ergodic, degenerate random conductances satisfying a certain moment condition so that Assumption~\ref{ass:lim_const} (cf.\ Remark~\ref{rem:rcm} below) is fulfilled.
-In \cite{ADS13a} we established elliptic and parabolic Harnack inequalities for the generators, from which a local limit theorem for the heat kernel could be deduced.
+In \cite{ADS13} we showed a quenched invariance principle for the random walks $X$ and $Y$ on the integer lattice $\bbZ^d$ under ergodic, degenerate random conductances satisfying a certain moment condition so that Assumption~\ref{ass:lim_const} is fulfilled (cf.\ Remark~\ref{rem:rcm} below).
+In \cite{ADS13a} we established elliptic and parabolic Harnack inequalities for the generators, from which a local limit theorem for the heat kernel were deduced.
 In this paper we prove Gaussian-type upper bound on the heat kernels.
 Let us first consider the CSRW. \begin{theorem} Suppose that Assumption~\ref{ass:lim_const} holds.
 Then, there exist constants $c_i = c_i(d, p, q, \bar{\mu}_p, \bar{\nu}_q)$ such that for any given $t$ and $x$ with $\sqrt{t} \geq N(x) \vee 2(N_1(x) \vee N_2(x))$ and all $y \in V$ the following hold. \begin{enumerate} \item [(i)] If $d(x,y)\leq c_1 t$ then

 \item [(ii)] If $d(x,y)\geq c_1 t$ then

 \end{enumerate} \end{theorem} \begin{remark} Note that the moment condition on $\nu^{\om}$ can be improved by imposing a moment condition on $\nu^{\bar{\om}}$ for some weight $\bar{\om}$ provided the corresponding Dirichlet forms are comparable, that is